Oversized VMs (Hyper-V)

 This report allows you to identify VMs that have more allocated resources such as vRAM or vCPU than they require.

-- Oversized Virtual Machines by CPU and Oversized Virtual Machines by Memory tables display VMs with excessive CPU and memory resources and deliver recommendations for their reconfiguration.
+- The Oversized Virtual Machines by CPU and Oversized Virtual Machines by Memory tables display VMs with excessive CPU and memory resources and deliver recommendations for their reconfiguration.

-Click a VM in the Virtual Machine column to drill down to VM performance charts that show how CPU and memory usage has been changing within the reporting period.
+Click a VM name in the Virtual Machine column to drill down to VM performance charts that show how CPU and memory usage has been changing within the reporting period.

-- Virtual Machines with Static Memory table lists all discovered VMs with static memory, their location and the amount of provisioned memory resources.
+- The Virtual Machines with Static Memory table lists all discovered VMs with static memory, their location and the amount of provisioned memory resources.
 You can use this information to consider enabling dynamic memory for these VMs.

 By analyzing historical performance, this report helps you identify VMs with excessive resource provisioning.
 You can use data in this report to change the current VM configuration and relocate VMs to other hosts.